mlochbaum/BQN/doc/tacit.md

 For more complicated "if-else" or "select" type conditionals, use [Choose](choose.md) (`◶`).
 Watch for ordering here: `F◶⟨G0,G1⟩` puts the two parts in the opposite order to Repeat, and list element 1 comes after element 0 even though it might seem more intuitive for the "true" value to come first.

+## Valences

+An ambivalent function is one that can take one or two arguments.
+Tacit code has a hot-and-cold kind of relationship with it.
+In cases that fit well with Atop, Over, and trains, it tends to work very well.
+In others, it might [not work](../commentary/problems.md#cant-always-transfer-ambivalence-in-tacit-code) at all.
+An example is the `{𝕨𝔽𝔾𝕩}` combinator: there's just no tacit equivalent.
+However, any ambivalent *function* can still be represented, because [Valences](valences.md) (`⊘`) combines a separate monadic and dyadic case.

+When designing complex ambivalent functions, it's often best to mix tacit programming with blocks.
+I usually think of the block as the base for this, since `𝕨` tends to work with, and might put small tacit functions like `⊢⊘∾` inside, or tack on shared functionality such as `⌽∘…` on the outside.

 ## Example: combinations

 As an example, we'll look at the following [combinations function](https://en.wikipedia.org/wiki/Binomial_coefficient) implementation from bqncrate (substituting the conventional `k` and `n` in for `i0` and `j0`):